 Developmental and Cancer Biology

-The goal of the Cancer and Developmental Biology Research Group is to study how aberrant activation of embryonic signalling pathways contributes to the initiation, growth, and self-renewal of cancer.
+The Cancer and Developmental Biology Research group’s goal is to study how aberrant activation of embryonic signalling pathways contributes to the initiation, growth, and self-renewal of cancer.
 This work is based on the idea that a very limited number of signalling pathways, which are highly conserved in evolution, is required for self-renewal in development, organ repair, and cancer.

 • Paediatric solid tumours (including brain tumours and sarcomas)